memN0ps/arsenal-rs/README.md

 # MimiRust
 <p>MimiRust is a program based on the wdigest attack vector implementation employed within Mimikatz.
-Like the name suggests MimiRust has been coded in the Rust language.</p>
+Like the name suggests MimiRust has been coded in the Rust language.
+MimiRust has been made to extract pain-text passwords out of the memory of certain Windows operating systems. </p>
-<h1>What is MimiRust?</h1>
+<h1>Which operating systems does MimiRust support</h1>
-<p>MimiRust has been made to extract plain-text passwords of the Windows operating system through the wdigest attack vector.
-It supports the following operating systems:</p>
+<p>It supports the following operating systems:</p>
 <ul>
   <li>Win7 x64</li>
   <li>Windows Server 2008 x64</li>